 Student Voices Justin Hogan

 Student Justin Hogan discusses how Utica University's Construction Management program, along with his love of hockey, drew him from Ontario to Utica and how the professors he encountered brought real-life experiential learning to the students.

 A brief introduction to Utica's Construction Management program featuring students, faculty, alumni, and employers.

 The median salary for construction managers in 2013 was $84,410, according to the Bureau of Labor Statistics.

 Student Voices: Richard Calcagno '15

-A brief conversation with Richard Calcagno '15, a recent graduate of Utica College's construction management program, about his experience at UC.
+A brief conversation with Richard Calcagno '15, a recent graduate of Utica University's construction management program, about his experience at Utica.